 Similar in consistency and appearance to soy wax:

 - made from extracted and purified wax from different plants

 - often mixed with other wax types for improved stability

 Beeswax is completely natural with its own unique scent:

 - releases negative ions into the air for purification

 - has an extended burn time compared to other types

-Consisting of reed sticks and an oil and alcohol solution, diffusers deliver a constant fragrance that’s perfect for greeting you when you come home.
-They’re ideal for the summer months as warmth helps increase the fragrance intensity – but you’ll still need to keep them out of reach of children and pets.
+Consisting of reed sticks and an oil and alcohol solution, diffusers deliver a constant fragrance that’s perfect for greeting you when you enter a room.
+They’re ideal for the summer months as warmth helps increase the fragrance intensity.
+Unlike candles, they don't require lighting to enjoy the scent, but you’ll still need to keep them out of reach of children and pets.